Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In just under 3 seconds, our IP address had changed to a Canadian one, while NordVPN’s apps took well over 5.

-And ExpressVPN’s servers are just as secure, using RAM to instantly destroy any VPN session data.
+ExpressVPN’s servers are just as secure as NordVPN’s, using RAM to instantly destroy any VPN session data.

-Also, the service’s Canadian servers support ‘ShuffleIP,’ a technology that further increases your privacy by changing your IP address (but not your location) every time you visit a website or open an app.
+They also run ‘ShuffleIP’ in the background, a technology that changes your IP address (but not your location) every time you use a website or app.

-ExpressVPN successfully bypassed almost all Canadian content geo-blocks, with videos loading instantly and streaming at the highest possible resolution.
+As you can see, ExpressVPN bypassed most Canadian content geo-blocks, with videos loading instantly and streaming at the highest possible resolution.

 ExpressVPN can access Canada’s Netflix content library from abroad.